solpokus/solpokus/README.md

 Backend Engineer
 ----------------

-I have been learning to build software for 9years.
+I have been doing to build software for 9years.
 I started with HTML, but have really found a passion for backend development.

 * 🌍  I'm based in Jakarta , Indonesia
 * ✉️  You can contact me at [juanrhamadhan@gmail.com](mailto:juanrhamadhan@gmail.com) or [adianjuanr@gmail.com](mailto:adianjuanr@gmail.com)